Persecution of Muslims: Crusades

-The First Crusade was launched in 1095 by Pope Urban II, with the stated goal of regaining control of the sacred city of Jerusalem and the Holy Land from the Muslims, who had captured them from the Byzantines in 638.
-The Fatimid Caliph, Al Hakim of Cairo, known as the "mad Caliph" destroyed the Constantinian-era Church of the Holy Sepulcher in 1009, as well as other Christian churches and shrines in the Holy Land.
+The First Crusade was launched in 1095 by Pope Urban II, with the stated goal of regaining control of the sacred city of Jerusalem and the Holy Land from the Muslims, which they conquered during Islamic Conquests from the Byzantines in 638 AD.
+The Fatimid Caliph, Al Hakim of Cairo, known as the "mad Caliph" destroyed numerous churches and synagogues including the Constantinian-era Church of the Holy Sepulchre (the holiest shrine in Christianity) in 1009, as well as other Christian churches and shrines in the Holy Land.

-This event, in conjunction with the killing of Germanic pilgrims who were travelling from Byzantium to Jerusalem, raised the anger of Europe, and inspired Pope Urban II to call on all Catholic rulers, knights, and noblemen to recapture the Holy Land from Muslim rule.
+This event, in conjunction with the killing of Germanic pilgrims who were traveling from Byzantium to Jerusalem, raised the anger of Europe, and inspired Pope Urban II to call on all Catholic rulers, knights, and noblemen to recapture Jerusalem from Muslim rule.

-In part, it was also a response to the Investiture Controversy, which was the most significant conflict between secular and religious powers in medieval Europe.
+The series of events were also linked to the Investiture Controversy, which was a significant conflict between secular and religious powers in medieval Europe.
 The controversy began as a dispute between the Holy Roman Emperor and the Gregorian Papacy and gave rise to the political concept of Christendom as a union of all peoples and sovereigns under the direction of the pope; as both sides tried to marshal public opinion in their favour, people became personally engaged in a dramatic religious controversy.
 Also of great significance in launching the crusade were the string of victories by the Seljuk Turks, which saw the end of Arab rule in Jerusalem.